-If you’re looking for something to read, I have 32 recommendations for you that are sure to be thought-provoking, entertaining, and inspiring!
+If you’re looking for an amazing book to read that will help you see your life through a whole new set of eyes, I have 35 recommendations for you that are sure to be thought-provoking, entertaining, and inspiring!

 The list may seem a bit quirky, as I didn’t focus on “what’s new.”
 Sure, new books get all the attention, but I don’t think we should forget the goodies that have been published over the years.

 In all likelihood, you’ve already read some of these, but I thought they were worth mentioning anyway as they’re all still insightful and inspiring rereading.
 I know I like to read The Alchemist every year; it’s my absolute favorite on this list.
 Paulo Coehlo certainly knows how to write stories that entertain while they enlighten.
 His writing never fails to give me goosebumps.

 I’m also a huge Anne Lamott fan; I don’t know another author who can weave stories of pain, struggle, hope and healing together as beautifully as she does.
 It doesn’t really matter which Lamott book you read, you’ll always end up feeling a little more hopeful about yourself and the world when you finish it.